dimkk/node-desktop-screenshot/README.md

 ## Available Options ##

+- buffered: return a Buffer insted of save a file
+- multi: enable snapshot of all present displays (display current)
 - quality: JPEG quality (0 to 100)
 - width: use in conjunction with height, or by itself to maintain aspect ratio
 - height: use in conjunction with width, or by itself to maintain aspect ratio

+## Returns ##
+A promise (you can use a callback if you want) if you set buffered:true you get a Buffer if you save a file then you get the path

 ## Examples ##